toothrot-if/toothrot/resources/resources/story.trot.md

 ### explain_toothrot

-The name "Toothrot" is a homage to the character Herman Toothrot from the famous adventure game "Monkey Island."
+The name "Toothrot" is an homage to the character Herman Toothrot from the famous adventure game "Monkey Island."
 ***
-Wait - you've played that game, right?
+Wait -- you've played that game, right?
 ***
 Surely you have.
 ***